-In the instances where masonry is used, design should be in accordance with ACI 530 (as modified by the International Building Code and UFC 3-301-01.
+In the instances where masonry block procured from the U.S. is required, design should be in accordance with ACI 530 as modified by the International Building Code and UFC 3-301-01.
 Type S mortar should be specified for all masonry.
 Reinforcement should be sufficient to satisfy the calculated and prescriptive requirements for strength, shrinkage crack control, and seismic design.
 Connections between walls and structural steel frames should be designed to allow frame movement with minimum influence on the adjoining walls.
 Concrete masonry crack control measures comprised of masonry control joints, joint reinforcement, and bond beams should be incorporated in the design of concrete masonry walls and partitions.
 Masonry control joints should be judiciously located at a spacing no greater than the maximum recommended in UFC 3-301-01.
-Masonry control joints should not be placed closer than 600mm from openings.
-Brick expansion joints for brick faced buildings 15m and longer, should be located as recommended by UFC 3-
+Masonry control joints for brick faced buildings 15m and longer, should be located as recommended by UFC 3-301-01.

-301-01.
 Masonry control joint (MCJ) locations should be shown on the architectural plan sheets.
 Brick expansion joint (BEJ) locations should be shown on the architectural exterior wall elevations and floor plans.

-7.9 STRUCTURAL STEEL
+8.9 STRUCTURAL STEEL

 Structural steel should be designed in accordance with UFC 3-301-01, JASS 6, AISC, and AISC Seismic Provisions for Structural Steel Buildings.
 All structural steel members should be designed by the structural engineer to support all applicable loads.
 Structural drawings should clearly show all structural members and their locations.
 Types of connections should be consistent with the design assumptions for the basic type of steel construction used.
 Connections should be designed and detailed to provide adequate capacities for the applied forces and moments.
-Connection design should be the responsibility of the structural engineer and should not be delegated to the steel fabricator.

-7.9.1 STANDARD JAPANESE STRUCTURAL STEEL
+8.9.1 STANDARD JAPANESE STRUCTURAL STEEL